 The distribution of yearly allowance disposition rates (Fully Favorable plus Partially Favorable) was approximately normal, with a mean of 56% (SE = 0.25%) and a SD of 15%.
 As shown in Figure A-8, the distribution covered a wide range of allowance rates, with 95% of the rates falling between 26% and 85%.
-The highest allowance rate was 98%.
+The lowest allowance rate was 4% and the highest allowance rate was 98%.
 A similar pattern was found when considering only Fully Favorable dispositions, where 95% of the rates were between 20% and 82%.